- Reports and Resources

 Forthcoming report covering the subject of security interests in collateral for municipal bond issues and public finance projects.

-The paper will identify the means by which security interests can be created in the various kinds of collateral that serve as security for bondholders, the different legal regimes that exist under state law for the creation of such security interest and how such security interests would be treated in a municipal bankruptcy.
+The paper will identify the means by which security interests are created in the types of collateral that serve as security for bondholders, the different legal regimes under state law to create such security interests, how such security interests would be treated in a municipal bankruptcy and disclosure and legal opinion considerations.

 Call for Volunteers